-Our mission statement: “Everyone in the Compass School Community will confidently reach the destination to which they aspire” drives all that we do.
-This means our curriculum will ensure that all students can thrive through developing a core set of values as well as experiencing an aspirational curriculum from Year 7 to Year 11 that facilitates progression to Level 3 academic study for all students.
+Our mission statement: “Everyone in the Compass School Community will confidently reach the destination to which they aspire” drives all that we do, as do our core values of aspiration, integrity, exploration and resilience.

 As you explore our subject pages, you’ll find a range of resources that will enable you to support your child’s learning in and beyond the classroom.

 - A Curriculum Map: A map that outlines the planned curriculum in each subject by term.